 A student who obtains all "F" grades or a combination of withdrawals and "F" grades will be considered an unofficial withdraw.
-The Office of Student Financial Aid will use the 50% point in the semester to compute the withdrawal calculation.
-Students who feel they attended past the 50% point of the semester should contact the Office of Student Financial Aid to appeal the date determination.
+The Office of Student Financial Aid will use the date of last attendance input by the professor on the grade roster as the date of withdrawal for the term.
+If the withdrawal date is on or before the 60% point in time of the semester enrolled, the student will have the percentage and amount of Title IV unearned assistance calculated by the university.
+The Office of Student Financial Aid will then determine the amount of money to be returned.
+Aid may also be adjusted or cancelled if the student never attended the course.